hansehe/PikaBus/README.md

     credentials=credentials)

 # Create a PikaBusSetup instance with a listener queue, and add the message handler method.
-pikaBusSetup: AbstractPikaBusSetup = PikaBusSetup(connParams, listenerQueue='myQueue')
+pikaBusSetup: AbstractPikaBusSetup = PikaBusSetup(connParams, defaultListenerQueue='myQueue')
 pikaBusSetup.AddMessageHandler(messageHandlerMethod)

 # Start consuming messages from the queue.